awsdocs/aws-cpp-developer-guide/doc_source/examples-sqs-messages.rst

 ==============

-You can add a single message to an |SQS| queue by calling the |sqsclient| class :methodname:`SendMessage` member function.
-You provide :methodname:`SendMessage` with a :aws-cpp-class:`SendMessageRequest <aws_1_1_s_q_s_1_1_model_1_1_send_message_request>` object containing the queue's :ref:`URL <sqs-get-queue-url>`, the message body, and an optional delay value (in seconds).
+You can add a single message to an |SQS| queue by calling the |sqsclient| class :functionname:`SendMessage` member function.
+You provide :functionname:`SendMessage` with a :aws-cpp-class:`SendMessageRequest <aws_1_1_s_q_s_1_1_model_1_1_send_message_request>` object containing the queue's :ref:`URL <sqs-get-queue-url>`, the message body, and an optional delay value (in seconds).